All About Histotechnologists and Histologic Technicians

 - Maintain laboratory equipment such as microscopes, mass spectrometers, microtomes, immunostainers, tissue processors, embedding centers, and water baths.

-Below is a list of the skills most Histotechnologists and Histologic Technicians say are important on the job.
+These are the skills Histotechnologists and Histologic Technicians say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.